-Creating great content is crucial for success online, especially via social media.
+Creating great social media content is crucial for success online.
 Your content marketing needs to resonate with your target audience, encouraging them to engage and stay connected with you.
 You need to be true to your brand and allow your authenticity to shine through.

 “The best way to promote content, is to create content so good, that you don’t need to promote it”, Dan Norris